 Russell H. Greenfield, M.D. and Beth Avery, RD, MPH have teamed up with Harris Teeter since the launch of the yourwellness program.

-Both Dr. Russ and Beth Avery have been working closely with Chef Phil to create a holiday meal for you and your family.
+Both Dr. Russ and Beth Avery have been working closely with our chefs to create a holiday meal for you and your family.
 "It is important to adhere to a healthy diet throughout the year, but, it’s okay to splurge within reason on special occasions, and in moderation," said Dr. Russ.

 The recipes contained in our yourwellness recipe section are made with ingredients that are good for your body.
 "These recipes allow you to splurge with taste without having to cook or eat in unhealthy ways," added Dr. Russ.